openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).

-# Credential Offer Request {#credential_offer_request}
+# Credential Offer {#credential_offer}

-This request is used to pass to a wallet the pre-requisite information relevant for the issuance of one or more verifiable credentials.
+A Credential Offer is used to pass to a wallet the pre-requisite information relevant for the issuance of one or more verifiable credentials.
 A wallet in receipt of this information can then use it to execute a request for the issuance of the verifiable credentials communicated in the offer.

-## Credential Offer {#credential_offer}

 A Credential Offer can be sent to a wallet through multiple different means, including: